scottrice/Ice/README.md

   even let the user use their own emulators.
 - Create scripts that will open the ROM in a given emulator when run (this will be the shortcut "Exe" for Steam)
-- Sync the ROMs that we found in the folders with the shortcuts that are already in shortcuts.vdf.
-Possibly need to add some sort of marker that lets me know a shortcut was added by Ice
 - Figure out possible issues with modifying shortcuts.vdf while Steam is currently running.
 Will we need a restart?
 This could very much alter our current 'ideal' user experience